An admin’s guide to a fast PeerBie MyWork deployment.

 - Recruiting and training your champions

-- Building your channel structure
+- Building your team structure

 - Getting executives and people managers engaged